 My passion projects at home would be developing a tasty granola mix, creating homemade sports bars to replace purchased snacks, and perfecting a candle-making process, which I started to learn from my son when he was in college.
 I’ve also got digitizing and cataloging family photos on my list.

-A few outside projects I might pursue are hiking or running all the trails in county and state parks within an hour's drive, tackling a marathon, biking rails-to-trails paths in my own and surrounding states.
+A few outside projects I might pursue are hiking or running all the trails in county and state parks within an hour’s drive, tackling a marathon, and biking rails-to-trails paths in my own and surrounding states.
 I may even organize outings to these places, especially since I know them so well, or will, after these trips.

 A college student may have similar interests or different ambitions.
 I could imagine a head start on a research project, for example, one involving extensive reading, identification of primary sources, and a series of expert interviews.
-For those pursuing a career in the public or non-profit world, I envision a volunteer stint, possibly requiring in-person presence but also doing work remotely, serving the community while expanding a network and gaining new skills.
+For those pursuing a career in the public or non-profit world, I envision a volunteer stint, possibly requiring in-person presence but also doing work remotely, serving the community while expanding a network, and gaining new skills.